mesosphere/dcos-commons/docs/pages/operations-guide.md

 The path of a secret defines which application IDs can have access to it.
 You can think of secret paths as namespaces. _Only_ applications that are under the same namespace can read the content of the secret.

 For the example given above, the secret with path `secret-app/Secret_Path1` can only be accessed by applications with the ID `secret-app` or an ID under it.
-Applications with IDs `secret-app/instance1` and `secret-app/instance2/type1` all have access to this Secret.
-On the other hand, `secret-app/instance1/Secret_Path2` can not be accessed by an application with ID `secret-app` because it is not _under_ the namespace.
+Applications with IDs `secret-app/instance1` and `secret-app/instance2/type1` all have access to this secret, because they are under `secret-app`.
+On the other hand, the secret with path `secret-app/instance1/Secret_Path2` can not be accessed by an application with ID `secret-app` because it is not _under_ this secret's namespace. `secret-app/instance1/Secret_Path2` can be accessed by any application with ID under `secret-app/instance1`, for example `secret-app/instance1/application2` or `secret-app/instance1/someDir/application3`.

 ## Placement Constraints